aws/amazon-ec2-instance-selector/README.md

 - Filter AWS Instance Types using declarative resource criteria like vcpus, memory, network performance, and much more!
 - Aggregate filters allow for more opinionated instance selections like `--base-instance-type` and `--flexible`
-- Consumable as a go library
+- Consumable as a go library or CLI
+- Interactive TUI w/ `--output interactive`

 ## Installation and Configuration